 Mission + History

 Seeking to put God’s love into action, Ulster Habitat brings people together to build homes, communities and hope.
 Decent shelter in decent communities should be a matter of conscience and action for all.

 We are dedicated to eliminating substandard housing locally through constructing new homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.

-Habitat for Humanity International was founded in Americus, Georgia, USA, in 1976.
-Habitat for Humanity today operates around the globe and has helped build, renovate and repair more than 1 million decent, affordable houses sheltering more than 5 million people worldwide.
+We also support Habitat for Humanity International as they pursue the same goals worldwide – building, renovating, and repairing more than 1 million decent, affordable houses sheltering more than 5 million people worldwide.

 - Founded: 1996

 - Employment: 10+ employees, plus use of local contractors

 - Houses/Year (Current goal): 3